 Modern languages graduates never have difficulty in finding employment.
 Traditional areas are translating, interpreting, the civil service, banking and finance.
 However, a qualification with languages can lead to wider opportunities in the international job market.
 It could enable you, for example, to work for an international company in the UK or abroad.

 For further information please contact:

-The Director of Studies Canford School Canford Magna Wimborne Dorset BH21 3AD Tel: 01202 847274 skw@canford.com www.canford.com/Academic-Curriculum
+Deputy Head Academic Canford School, Canford Magna, Wimborne, Dorset BH21 3AD www.canford.com/academic